-Kefalonia’s southern coast line is blessed with stunningly beautiful beaches.
-You can find every kind of beach along the south cost: soft, sandy beaches, shingle beaches and some with pebbles or with clay.
+Kefalonia’s southern coastline is blessed with stunningly beautiful beaches.
+You can find every kind of beach along the south coast: soft, sandy beaches, shingle beaches and some with pebbles or with clay.

 Starting from Skala in the south of Kefalonia, the suggested route leads up northwards towards Poros and beyond.
 On route you find little bays and coves with secluded beaches, some of them accessible only by boat.

 You will probably not be able to cruise westwards towards Katelios as, according to the boat rental, the wind and the waves pick up from an unfavourable direction in the afternoons, so the sea can get rather choppy.

 Skala itself has a beautiful long pebble/sand beach with translucent waters.
 This stretch of beach is over two kilometres long.
 Part of the beach offers sun beds and umbrellas but if you like to be away from the crowds just go further down the beach to find a quiet spot.
 There is a cafeteria/taverna on the beach, but there are also cafes and restaurants behind the beach.
 Water sports of all kinds are offered.

 If you hire a motorboat you should not forget to have water and some food with you as not all the beaches have a cafeteria or restaurant nearby.
 And although there are many sandy beaches you might want to take beach shoes with you to wear on the pebble beaches.
 You also need your mobile phone to be able to contact the boat hire staff, if necessary.

 As mentioned in boat hire tips, you can cruise within three nautical miles from the point of your boat rental.
 Please check with your boat rental for the furthest point you can go by boat.